What is the OBR?

 Our role is to assess the outlook for the public finances and whether they are sustainable, based on current Government policy.
 To that end we have to forecast how much the Government is likely to spend, but it is not our job to assess whether that money will be spent sensibly or efficiently – Parliament has specifically stipulated that ‘the OBR should not provide normative commentary on the particular merits of government policies’.
 The National Audit Office scrutinises public spending for Parliament, including value-for-money, but its focus is generally on how money has been spent in the past rather than how it is likely to be spent in the future.

-Are you allowed to scrutinise and certify opposition party manifesto policies.
+Are you allowed to scrutinise and certify opposition party manifesto policies?

 No, that would require a change in the law.
 Subsection 5(iii)(b) of the The Budget Responsibility and National Audit Act 2011 states that the OBR must not consider alternative policies, which restricts us to assessing the likely impact of the current policies of the current Government.
 Official independent fiscal institutions do fulfil this role in some other countries, notably the CPB Bureau of Economic Policy Analysis in the Netherlands.
 Parliament did discuss whether the OBR should play this role in 2014 and we wrote to the Treasury Select Committee to set out some of the issues that would need to be addressed if ever we were to be asked to do so.
+The Treasury’s 2015 review of the OBR considered the issue again.
+It recommended that the law should not be changed to allow us to perform this role.

 You scrutinise policy costings – what does this entail?